daviseford/clean-text-utils/README.md

 # Methods
 ## .get

-`CleanText.get.checksum` - Given any data, returns a unique checksum.
+`cleanTextUtils.get.checksum` - Given any data, returns a unique checksum.
 Pass in `md5` or `sha1` for different algorithims. `sha256` is enabled by default.
 ## .strip

-`CleanText.strip.bom` - Remove UTF8 Byte Order Marks from a string.
+`cleanTextUtils.strip.bom` - Remove UTF8 Byte Order Marks from a string.

-`CleanText.strip.extraSpace` - Remove any extra padding from a string.
+`cleanTextUtils.strip.extraSpace` - Remove any extra padding from a string.

-`CleanText.strip.emoji` - Remove emoji's from a string.
+`cleanTextUtils.strip.emoji` - Remove emoji's from a string.

-`CleanText.strip.nonASCII` - Remove non-ASCII characters from a string.
+`cleanTextUtils.strip.nonASCII` - Remove non-ASCII characters from a string.

 ## .replace

-`CleanText.replace.diacritics` - Replace diacritics with their sensible alternatives
+`cleanTextUtils.replace.diacritics` - Replace diacritics with their sensible alternatives

-`CleanText.replace.exoticChars` - Replace diacritics, remove UTF8 BOM, and replace smart characters from a string.
+`cleanTextUtils.replace.exoticChars` - Replace diacritics, remove UTF8 BOM, and replace smart characters from a string.

-`CleanText.replace.smartChars` - Replace smart characters.
+`cleanTextUtils.replace.smartChars` - Replace smart characters.